ISteampowered/random_word_generator/README.md

 # PRWG (Pseudo Random Word Generator)

-A small and flexible pseudo random word generator using a markov chain.
+A overcomplicated and flexible pseudo random word generator using a markov chain.

 - prwg.py:
 ```